angeltemmy/group4project1/README.md

 *  Academic and Research Institutions: To Conduct research on seismic phenomena, geophysics, and earth sciences.
 *  Utility Companies: To Assess risk to critical infrastructure such as power plants, water facilities, and pipelines.

-## Value:
+## Value

 Access to real-time and historical data enables accurate reporting and public education.
-• Access: Typically through database or BI dashboards Questions
+Typically through database or BI dashboards

-Our data addresses questions like
+## Our data addresses questions like
-• How many earthquakes occur each day, week, month, and year?
+*  How many earthquakes occur each day, week, month, and year?
-• Which regions or countries experience the highest frequency of earthquakes?
+*  Which regions or countries experience the highest frequency of earthquakes?
-• What are the distribution patterns of earthquake magnitudes over time?
+*  What are the distribution patterns of earthquake magnitudes over time?
-• Which tectonic plate boundaries experience the most seismic activity?
+*  Which tectonic plate boundaries experience the most seismic activity?

--What countries or regions have seen a significant increase in earthquake occurrences over time?
--Which regions have the highest potential risk based on historical earthquake data?
--How frequently do large magnitude (7.0+) earthquakes occur in high-population areas?
--What are the economic or infrastructural impacts of earthquakes in high-risk zones?
-These questions and use cases guide the ETL pipeline development, ensuring it delivers the insights and analytics needed by each user group.
-Source datasets
-Primary Dataset: USGS Earthquake Catalog API (https://earthquake.usgs.gov/fdsnws/event/1)
+## Primary Dataset: USGS Earthquake Catalog API (https://earthquake.usgs.gov/fdsnws/event/1)
-Description: This dataset provides real-time and historical data on global earthquake events.
+## Description: This dataset provides real-time and historical data on global earthquake events.

 Solution architecture
 alt text
 Python :